by Christin Brown | Septiembre 27, 2018 | News Releases

 This event is the final installment of a six-stop, month-long statewide tour.
 No appointment is necessary.
 Visitors will be served in the order in which they arrive.
 Spanish language service will be available.

 Campaign for Working Families Inc. will provide tax return preparation services for filers reporting less than $54,000 income.
-The federal deadline to file is April 17 this year.
+The federal deadline to file is Abril 17 this year.
 Filers must bring the following documents: social security cards for the filer and all dependents, valid state-issued photo ID or driver’s license, all 2017 income documents (W-2 and 1099 forms), a voided check if you wish to receive your return as a direct deposit, any child care co-pay statements with provider’s Social Security information or EIN, any education credit form 1098-T, last year’s tax return, health insurance form 1095-A (if applicable) and identity theft protection PIN (if applicable).

 Those applying for EITC must bring photo ID, proof of income and their social security number.
 Those seeking an unclaimed property search must bring photo ID and proof of residency such as a utility bill.
 Those opening a PA 529 account must bring a bank account number and routing number or voided check, along with the birthdate and social security number of the child/student beneficiary.